-Thinking about giving to NARF this holiday season?
+Thinking about supporting NARF this giving season?

 GuideStar is an independent agency that collects, organizes, and presents data on non-profits to enable the public to make well-informed decisions about their charitable giving.
 GuideStar has given NARF its gold rating for non-profit accountability.
 See NARF’s GuideStar rating (requires free sign-up).